A Mom’s Practical Guide to the Best Ideas for Your Family Christmas Bucket List

 Eight- bake some Christmas cookies

 The holidays aren’t really the holidays unless you have treats right?
 That’s why this is my favorite item on our Christmas bucket list on a budget list!
 Your cookies don’t have to be fancy; they don’t have to taste amazing either.
 You just need to have a good time with your family making them!
-You can pick red & green frosting, or sprinkles or holiday shapes, basically anything you want!

 If you have little hands baking, here are some good cookie cutters with safety tops, as you don’t want super sharp metal.
 For some holiday cookie inspiration, check out The Christmas Cookie Cookbook (over 100 holiday cookie recipes!)

 You already have most of the baking ingredients; you may need to invest in some sprinkles.
 Maybe about $5 – $15.
-Oh and don’t forget to wear your ugly Christmas sweater to make your pictures pop!
+Oh, and don’t forget to wear your ugly Christmas sweater to make your pictures pop!

 Nine – make your house smell like the holidays